 For years Cooper fans had been hounding the staff to build a big game repeater that met the high standards of accuracy and beauty that they have come to expect.
 In 2007 their persistence paid off by way of the Model 52, designed to handle cartridges in the 30-06 family.

-In 2009 under new ownership the company introduced its Model 54, a short action repeater, with improved quality guildlines and the same accuracy guarantee.
+In 2009 the company introduced its Model 54, a short action repeater, with improved quality guildlines and the same accuracy guarantee.
 After listening to many of our customer's wishes, the company introduced the Model 56 in several magnum calibers in early 2010.
 With its sucess the Model 56 became the basis for the very sought after "Best of the West" Signature Model 560 featured in its very popular TV Show.

 With a team of devoted craftsmen, a skilled design crew and a dedication to quality and customer service, the future of Cooper Firearms of Montana, Inc. is guaranteed to continue at a level well above the competition.